 - Pour the liquid into the bowl of flour and add the Tangzhong and vegan butter.
 Incorporate all ingredients and hand knead for around 10-15 minutes.
 Once you have a nice shiny ball of dough, leave it to rise in a greased bowl for 1 hour.

 - Once the dough has doubled in size, place it onto your work surface and push out the air.
 Check the weight and divide into 6-8 balls (6 for larger buns, 8 for small to medium-sized).
-Place them onto a lightly greased baking tray, cover and leave them to rise for another hour.
+Place them on a tray with some parchment paper, cover and leave them to rise for another hour.

-- Preheat your oven to 180° C / 340° F and when hot place your buns inside.
-After 10 minutes, take them out and apply your vegan "egg" wash.
-This is the time to add sesame seeds, poppy seeds or any other kind of seeds.
-Bake for another 5-10 minutes.
+- Preheat your oven to 180° C / 340° F. Apply your vegan "egg" wash to the buns and add sesame seeds, poppy seeds or any other kind of seeds if you wish.
+Place the buns inside the over and bake for 10-15 minutes.
 Keep a close eye on them and remove if they are browning too much.